Cloudzero/cloudzero-uca-tools/README.md

 The following is a minimal configuration file for transmitting data to the CloudZero API (if you don't want to specify the API on the command line, otherwise no configuration file is required for `transmit`).
 If you wish to use `generate` or `convert` however a configuration file is required.

     {
-      "version": "1",                               # anything you want
+      "version": "1",
       "settings": {
-        "api_key": "<YOUR API KEY HERE>"            # Also can be provided at runtime via the CLI.
-Get an API key at https://app.cloudzero.com/organization/api-keys
+        "api_key": "<YOUR API KEY HERE>"
       }
     }

+    # API Key can also be provided at runtime via the CLI.
+Get an API key at https://app.cloudzero.com/organization/api-keys

 Each command has its own set of command line options that will need to be provided as well